ucrbioinfo/AMPS/README.md

 1. <code> -m, --methylation_file: methylation file address, required</code>
 2. <code> -mdl, --model_address: trained model address, required</code>
-3. <code> -c, --context: context, required</code>
+3. <code> -g, --genome_assembly_file: genome sequence file address, must be in fasta format, required</code>
 4. <code> -a, --annotation_file: annotation file address</code>
 5. <code> -ia, --include_annotation: does the predictor include the annotation in the input?
 True/False</code>
-6. <code> -te, --test_size: testing dataset size, number of inputs for testing</code>
-7. <code> -ws, --window_size: window size, number of including nucleutides in a window</code>
+6. <code> -ws, --window_size: window size, number of including nucleutides in a window</code>
-8. <code> -ct, --coverage_threshold: minimum number of reads for including a cytosine in the training/testing dataset</code>
-9. <code> -on, --organism_name: sample name, for saving the files</code>
+7. <code> -on, --organism_name: sample name, for saving the files</code>

 As a sample you can run:

-<code>python test.py -mdl ./models/sample_organismCG.mdl/ -m ./sample/sample_methylations_test.txt -g ./sample/sample_seq.fasta -a ./sample/sample_annotation.txt -c CG</code>
+<code>python test.py -mdl ./models/sample_organismCG.mdl/ -m ./sample/sample_methylations_test.txt -g ./sample/sample_seq.fasta -a ./sample/sample_annotation.txt</code>

 The output is a text file containing a binary vector saved in <code> ./output/ </code> folder.

+For calculating the accuracy, you can use <code> accuracy_clc.py </code> module.
+It gets the predicted binary vectory and either a methylation file or another binary vector.
+If a methylation file is provided in the input, the module calculates the methylation status of each cytosine in the methylation file and then compare it with the predicted binary vector.
+Else two binary vectors are compared together.
+The accuracy is the number of correct prediction over all the test size.

+Module options:

+1. <code> -pr, --y_predicted: address to the predicted binary vector file, required</code>
+2. <code> -te, --y_true: address to true methylation status binary vector file</code>
+3. <code> -m, --methylation_file: address to true methylation file address</code>

+sample code:

+<code>python accuracy_clc.py -pr ./output/sample_organism.txt -m ./sample/sample_methylations_test.txt</code>

 ### Methylation-profile based